Pres Romanillos

-Priscillano "Pres" Antonio Romanillos (January 11, 1963 – July 17, 2010) was an American animator who had a long and successful career at studios such as DreamWorks and Walt Disney.
-He was responsible for breathing life into many memorable animated characters including the Native American Little Creek in DreamWorks' Spirit: Stallion of the Cimarron, Pocahontas, and the villainous Hun Shan-Yu in Disney's Mulan.
+Priscillano "Pres" Antonio Romanillos (January 11, 1963 – July 17, 2010) was an American animator with DreamWorks and Walt Disney.
+His work included animated characters such as the Native American Little Creek in DreamWorks' Spirit: Stallion of the Cimarron, Pocahontas, and the villainous Hun Shan-Yu in Disney's Mulan.

 Early life

 Romanillos was born on January 11, 1963, in Zamboanga City in the Philippines.
 When he was six years old, His family moved to Queens, New York City, where he grew up.
 As a boy, his older brother Bob had begun an art correspondence course but he eventually lost interest in it, leaving the younger Romanillos to try out the assignments himself.
 Later he enrolled at the School of Visual Arts in Manhattan, successfully graduating with a master's degree in Fine Art.

-Career in Animation
+Career in animation

 Disney

 In 1989, Romanillos was hired by Disney Animation, who were at the time actively recruiting animators.
 He began as an animation trainee, working on many Disney films, including The Little Mermaid (1989), The Rescuers Down Under (1990), Beauty and the Beast (1991), Aladdin (1992), Pocahontas (1995), The Hunchback of Notre Dame (1996), Mulan (1998), and The Princess and the Frog (2009).
 Early on he impressed many of his colleagues.
 Supervising animator Ruben A. Aquino met him while working on The Little Mermaid, and said of him: "from the very beginning, I was impressed by his beautiful draftsmanship, but even more by his incredible passion for animation."

 On Pocahontas he was promoted to animator, working under lead animator Glen Keane, who described him as "a man who loved to draw.
 When he came to the edge of his paper, his pencil didn't stop; he continued to draw characters onto the wood of his animation desk."
 Director Eric Goldberg said of his work: "It was so beautiful, Mike [Gabriel] and I glanced at each other briefly and said, 'Yep, you're an animator'."

 Eventually he was given a lead role on Disney's Mulan, working at the new studio in Florida, and creating the character of Shan-Yu, the leader of the Hun army.
 Mulan co-director Barry Cook described Shan-Yu as "a straight villain who needed to feel like a real threat to our heroine.
 Pres pulled that off in an amazing way."

 In a 1998 interview Romanillos described the character he had created: